romanrostislavovich/test-libertix/README.md

 - Cross browsers ?
 - Minimize images - saved 65% (2.4 mb total)
 - Simple accessibility - Level A
-- Fast load website? - less than
+- Fast load website - less than 450ms
 - Import Fonts - import only used fonts

 ## What I use